 7. Sugar

-Sugar is another pantry staple that must always be in stock.
+Sugar is another pantry staple that must always be in your stock.
 It is used to sweeten coffee and smoothies and added to various recipes, from baked goods to savory dishes.
-Sugar typically has a long shelf life, so it’s good to stockpile them in your pantry to save money.
+Sugar typically has a long shelf life, so it’s good to stockpile some when it’s on sale to save money.

 8. Eggs

-Eggs are super versatile, so they’re a must-have in the pantry.
+Eggs are super versatile, so they’re a must-have staple.
 You can make all sorts of meals with eggs, from breakfast omelets to baked goods like bread and muffins.
-In addition, you can make a healthy snack with an egg sandwich or a tasty side dish with an egg salad.
+In addition, you can make an egg sandwich for a healthy snack or an egg salad as a tasty side dish.

 9. Canned beans

 Beans are inexpensive, versatile, and great for whipping up a quick meal.
-For example, you can make chili with canned beans or kidney beans; if you’re vegan, you can take out the ground beef from the recipe.
+For example, you can make chili with kidney beans or other canned beans or if you’re vegan, just leave out the ground beef from the recipe.
 Baked beans, burritos, and refried beans are some of the best meals you can make with canned beans.

 10. Garlic powder | onion powder | chili powder